PlasmaPy/PlasmaPy/tests/README.md

 ## Running tests

-PlasmaPy's tests are written using the [pytest] framework, with [Nox] as the test runner.
-The test suite is automatically run whenever a pull request to PlasmaPy's GitHub repository is submitted or updated.

-To run tests locally, first install Nox and its dependencies with:
+To run tests locally, first install [Nox] and its dependencies with:

 ```shell
 python -m pip install nox uv